 Celebrating the Power of Hope

-Hope to see you soon! ❤ Cindy Kolbe
+Hope to connect with you soon! ❤ Cindy Kolbe

 College applications covered our kitchen table before Beth’s senior year of high school.
 She questioned the need for help during her freshman year and wondered if I could live off-campus instead of in the dorm with her.
 Separate housing for me for any amount of time would add significant costs on top of her out-of-state tuition, room, and board.
 High college expenses seemed certain, but John and I decided not to hold her back because of finances.
 We owned the Tiffin house and planned to borrow off of it.